-At December 31, 2017, net exposures classified as unlikely to pay amounted to a total of €6.8 million, all attributable to the Magellan Group portfolio.
+At December 31, 2017, gross exposures classified as unlikely to pay amounted to $\in$ 440 thousand, entirely impaired.
+Net exposures therefore amounted to $\in$ 0.

-Impaired past due exposures
+Past due impaired exposures

-These are exposures to government agencies and central banks, local and public entities, non-profit entities and companies that, at the end of the reporting period, were more than 90 days past due.
+These are exposures to government agencies and central banks, local and public entities, nonprofit entities and companies that, at the end of the reporting period, were more than 90 days past due.

 More specifically, exposures to government agencies and central banks, public sector entities and local entities are deemed to be impaired past due when the debtor has not made any payment on any debt positions owed to the financial intermediary for more than 90 days.
 Measurement of such past due exposures is carried out at the portfolio level, since there are no objective indications of individual impairment.

-At December 31, 2017, total net past due exposures amounted to €69.8 million for the whole Group, of which 92.8% referring to the public administration and public sector companies.
-Banca Farmafactoring's exposures totaled €63.1 million.
+At December 31, 2017, net past due exposures amounted to €63.1 million.
 Of such amount, €61.1 million (96.8%) concerned Italian public administration agencies (largely local entities) and public sector companies.
-For the Magellan Group, net past due exposures amounted to €6.7 million, of which €3.7 million, equal to 55.6%, refer to public administration entities and public sector companies.